History of Respiratory Care Overview and Practice Questions

 NPS (Neonatal Pediatrics Specialist), PFT (Pulmonary Function Technologist), Polysomnography, and Critical Care.

-30. In 1787, what is the law that describes the relationship between gas temperature and volume is?
+30. What law describes the relationship between gas temperature and volume?

-31. Inhalation therapists provided what support therapy to help improve patients breathing?
-Oxygen therapy
+31. Inhalation therapists provided what support therapy to help improve a patient’s breathing?

 CoARC